 - Sensors (wearables, environmental, industrial)

 - Home access (locks, cameras, security systems, etc.)

 - Medical devices

 As the list grows, not only is our personal data created by those devices possibly accessible, but the devices themselves are at risk.
-As a leading digital innovation agency focused on web and app development we are always thinking of the security implications of the products we design.
+As a leading digital experience agency focused on web and app development we are always thinking of the security implications of the products we design.
 Once you’ve replaced the locks in your home with smart-locks someone with the right resources can walk up to your house and unlock the door with a tap on their smartphone.
 They can also watch you on your internet-connected baby monitor and even take control of your connected car to override the gas, brakes and steering.
 Many cars that are connected today are already vulnerable to these kinds of attacks.

 As average consumers, we might think this doesn’t impact us.
 Security by minority might still apply today, where hackers have no interest in hacking some obscure IoT platform to control our home thermostats.
 But as standards evolve across the IoT platforms and data is shared across APIs, there are more centralized locations for hackers to search for your data.
 Metadata analysis is becoming more sophisticated as well, allowing analysts to find your relevant data easier than ever before.
 Finding the “needle in the haystack” becomes increasingly easier.

 While you probably don’t need to worry yet about hackers invading every part of your private life, as a society we are laying the technological foundation that will make us more vulnerable to hackers and government agencies than most of us can imagine.
 We need to begin the conversation now and evaluate the impacts of the Internet of Things on our privacy.